 17. Explore our many State Parks: Check out the DNR’s Park Finder or check the websites of area parks like Crow Wing State Park, Mille Lacs Kathio, Father Hennepin State Park and Charles Lindberg State Park.

-19. Learn the History of our Area: Crow Wing County Historical Museum The Minnesota Military Museum at Fort Ripley, The Minnesota Fishing Museum and the Mille Lacs Indian Museum are both great ways to learn about culture and history as a family.
+19. Learn the History of our Area: Crow Wing County Historical Museum, The Minnesota Military Museum at Fort Ripley, The Minnesota Fishing Museum and the Mille Lacs Indian Museum are all great ways to learn about culture and history as a family.

 22. Check out Paul Bunyan Land: Paul Bunyan Land has been an iconic attraction for over 60 years and the amusement park is now located in Brainerd, Minnesota on the same property as This Old Farm.
 Read the history of this landmark amusement center along with its modern-day attractions HERE.

 24. Go Thrifting: Sometimes, it’s the “thrill of the hunt!” can make for a fun day of adventure!
-Go shopping for treasures to be had at these local thrift and second-hand stores: Cast-offs (Pequot Lakes), Habitat for Humanity ReStore, Common Goods, Goodwill, The Wobbly Wardrobe, The Mercantile, and The Salvation Army are all great places to hunt for treasures.
+Go shopping for treasures to be had at these local thrift and second-hand stores: Cast-offs (Pequot Lakes), Habitat for Humanity ReStore, Common Goods, Goodwill, The Mercantile, and The Salvation Army Thrift Store are all great places to hunt for treasures.
 Read about our adventures in thrifting HERE.

 25. Alternate Forms of Golf: Combine the sport of Frisbee and golf and you have a day of super-fun action.
 There are two Disc Golf locations in the Brainerd Lakes area.
-Lum Park has a robust Disc Golf course and so does Central Lakes College or check out the DGCourseReview.com site for more places to enjoy this sport.
+Lum Park has a robust Disc Golf course and so does Central Lakes College.
 And don’t forget about Fling Golf!
 Trust us when we say this; it’s crazy-fun.
 Get the scoop on Fling Golf at Fiddlestix Golf Course HERE.

 27. Go Fishing: Not only is this area abundant with lakes, the lakes are full of fish!
 Fishing is a great sport that any family can enjoy.
 If you need a little guidance, check into booking a pro angler to guide you and your family on a day of fishing fun to remember!

 28. Paddle Boarding: Paddle Boarding is a newer sport that is taking this area by storm.
-A fun experience for all ages, families can score paddle boarding lessons, equipment and opportunities thanks to local companies like MnSurf.com, PowerPaddleMn.com, and The Gull Lake Yacht Club.
+A fun experience for all ages, families can score paddle boarding lessons, equipment and opportunities thanks to local companies like MnSurf Co, PowerPaddleMn.com, and The Gull Lake Yacht Club.

 – – – – –

-We hope you have an amazing, memorable summer!
+We hope you have an amazing, memorable time in the Brainerd Lakes Area!